Quoting from Jonathan’s website www.moronisamerica.com:

 24 …shall READ the words that shall be DELIVERED him (2 Nephi 27)

-This is what Emma told her son Joseph III about the process:
+And this is what Emma told her son, Joseph III, what the process was:

 When acting as his scribe, your father would DICTATE to me hour after hour; and when returning after meals, or after interruptions, he would at once begin where he had left off, without either seeing the manuscript or having any portion of it read to him.
 This was a usual thing for him to do.
 It would have been improbable that a learned man could do this; and, for one so ignorant and unlearned as he was, it was simply impossible (Vogel, Early Mormon Documents, 1:542).